DevonIsakow/resume/README.md

 # Devon Isakow
-#### Data Engineer
+#### Finance Data Engineer

 ### Personal Statement
-I am a data engineer working to combine data from disparate sources in order to track usage and drive product development.
-My primary focus is on ensuring teams are able to answer questions themselves using data.
+I am a data engineer focussed on creating the infrastructure needed in FinTech products.
+My primary goal is to ensure data is available, accurate, and auditable.

 ### Professional Experience

-###### Data Engineer @ Gust
+###### PetalCard
 New York City, NY

+####### Capital Markets
+May 2020 - Current
+- Helped with renewal of $300mm debt facility and creation of new $126mm facility
+- Managed continual "draw" process for access to funds
+- Built allowance methodology for projection of credit losses on a cohort basis
+- Conducted end to end reconciliation of cardholder balances for audit

+####### Data Engineer
+May 2019 - May 2020
+- Created "auditable" framework for loading data
+- Refactored Loan Tape code to reconcile balances to the cent and decrease creation time to be linear
+- Created reporting hierarchy for accurate metrics internally and externally
+- Built infrastructure for debt servicing

+###### Gust
+New York City, NY

+####### Data Engineer
-2015 - current
+2015 - May 2019
 - Managed a small team prioritizing short term (ad-hoc) data needs with building sustainable infrastructure
 - Implemented framework for automatic collection and sanitization of third party data.
 - Created documentation for best practices to display data and track additional data points.
 - Aided top level management with business strategy and data modelling

-###### Business Data Analyst @ Gust
+####### Business Data Analyst
-New York City, NY
 June 2013 - 2015
 - Responsible for establishment of cross departmental KPI's.
 - Evaluated and implemented analytics and visualization tools for company wide use.
 - Generated weekly, monthly and quarterly reports for internal and external partners.